teddybear082/Godot_XR_Networking-Plus-Game/README.md

 Pac-Man-style level model from Sketchfab: https://skfb.ly/6XGYL by phamducphuc94

-CONTROLS:
+**CONTROLS:**

-Move character with left thumbstick or just use experimental "jog in place" movement in real life to move
+Move character with left thumbstick or **just use experimental "jog in place" movement in real life to move**

 Sprint (toggle) by clicking left thumbstick

 Jump by clicking right thumbstick

+Turn in real life or with right thumb stick.
+To switch to smooth turn go to the menu by the big ladder and select smooth turning on.

 Grappling hook movement enabled on both hands, use left hand X button or right hand A button to fire grapples